Follow the step-by-step instructions below to indent and outdent rows.

 - You can’t delete a parent row without also deleting its indented child rows.
 (To delete the row without deleting the child rows, remove the parent-child relationship first).

 - When dependencies are enabled on a project sheet, parent rows reflect a roll-up summary of the start date, end date, duration, and % complete values entered for the indented child rows.
-Check out the Help Center article on the Parent Roll-Up Functionality for more information.
+To learn more about parent rows, see Parent roll-up functionality.